 What do you do?
 How do you define yourself as an artist?

 I am a landscape artist working with acrylic on canvas.
 I feel passionate about the landscape that surrounds me so I try and express that passion and share the excitement.

 Appreciate and be thankful to God for such an incredibly beautiful environment.

 I live and work in Muskoka, Ontario, Canada and am a self taught artist.
 I have always had a passion for art and a strong appreciation for the natural beauty of northern landscape.
-My mother always encouraged us to seek out the beauty in all things; from a dew drop on a flower to the colourful, unique patterns etched into a rocky shoreline.
+I seek out the beauty in all things; from a dew drop on a flower to the colourful, unique patterns etched into a rocky shoreline.
 Enjoying the outdoors, whether camping, sitting by a fire, hiking or canoeing with my family and friends is when I'm most happy.

 My website: www.paintingsbyroxanne.com